The lower bar of a hypothetical Rust 2.0

 Drop struct initialization syntax

-No point having special syntax to initialize structs if everyone immediately defines ::new()
+Also, there is no point in having special syntax to initialize structs if everyone immediately defines ::new()

 Named parameters using =